FreePBX

 FreePBX is a web-based open-source graphical user interface (GUI) that manages Asterisk, a voice over IP (VoIP) and telephony server.

 FreePBX is licensed under the GNU General Public License version 3, with commercial modules available under their own licenses.

 FreePBX is a component of the now discontinued FreePBX Distro, released by the FreePBX project, which was a maintained Linux system derived from the source code of the CentOS distribution with all components needed, including Asterisk, pre-installed and released as a turnkey distribution.

 FreePBX is included in other open source distributions such as AsteriskNOW, Elastix and RasPBX.
 PBXact is a commercially supported offering from Sangoma that is based on FreePBX.

 FreePBX is maintained by a community of developers and contributors using the GitHub platform.
 The slogan for FreePBX is "Let Freedom Ring".
-The mascot for FreePBX, as seen in the logo, is Tango the frog.
+The mascot for FreePBX is, as seen in the logo, Tango the frog.

 History

 FreePBX was initially released as the Asterisk Management Portal (AMP), version 1.10.002.
 This was originally created by Coalescent Systems and was a simple database that wrote configuration files for Asterisk to use.

 The project was renamed to freePBX (later FreePBX) at version 2.0 for trademark reasons, as Asterisk was a registered trademark of the Digium corporation at the time (Digium is now also a subsidiary of Sangoma Technologies Corporation).

 FreePBX was acquired by Schmooze Com Inc on February 22, 2013.

 Schmooze Com Inc was acquired by Sangoma Technologies Corporation on January 2, 2015.